 Precolonial history

-Cuba’s first inhabitants, the Guanahatabey, were hunter-gathers who populated the main islands from about 3500 BCE / BC.
-Over the subsequent millennia, the Taíno, an ethnic group originating from South-America migrated northward, via the Lesser Antilles.
-When the Taíno finally arrived in what much later would become Cuban territory, the Guanahatabey were pushed further and further westbound.
-In contrast to the first inhabitants of Cuba, the Taíno had agricultural skills, growing cassava, maize (from the Taíno word for corn) and peppers.
-When the first of Columbus’ expeditions reached the shores of Cuba in 1492, these were by and large populated by the Taíno.
+Cuba’s first inhabitants, the Guanahatabey, were hunter-gatherers who populated the main islands from about 3500 BCE.
+Over the following millennia, the Taíno, an ethnic group originating from South-America, migrated north via the Lesser Antilles.
+When the Taíno finally arrived in what later would become Cuban territory, the Guanahatabey were pushed further and further to the west.
+Unlike the first inhabitants of Cuba, the Taíno were skilled farmers and grew cassava, corn and peppers.
+When the first of Columbus’ expeditions reached the shores of Cuba in 1492, the majority of the island was populated by the Taíno.

 Columbus in Cuba

-The Genovese Italian explorer Christopher Columbus started his journey over the Atlantic Ocean in 1492, by the royal couple or Catholic Monarchs of Spain.
-Although its mission was to find a westward sea route to Asia, the crew encountered many a Caribbean island, among which the Cuban islands.
-In years following, many Spaniards travelled to these places, which were known as the ‘New World’.
-Colonist settlements were founded on different Caribbean islands, and in 1511 the Spanish started a war of conquest in Cuba.
-During this war, they fought the Taíno, led by Hatuey, a resistance fighter from what is now Haiti, considered a national hero by a large part of the modern Cuban population.
-A bloody guerrilla-style war of three years ensued.
-The European conquerors proved to have the upperhand as a result of which Cuba was added to the Spanish colonial empire.
-In 1519 the city of Havana was founded by the colonial powers, laying the foundations for the country of Cuba as it is known today.
+The Genoese Italian explorer Christopher Columbus started his journey over the Atlantic Ocean in 1492, by order of the royal couple of Spain.
+Although his mission was to find a sea route to Asia, he ended up encountering the Caribbean islands and Cuba.
+In the following years, many Spanish travelled to these places known as the ‘New World’.
+Colonial settlements were founded on different Caribbean islands, and in 1511 the Spanish started a war of conquest in Cuba.
+The Spanish fought against the Taíno, who were led by Hatuey, a resistance fighter from what is now Haiti that is still considered a national hero by a large part of the modern Cuban population.
+A bloody guerrilla-style war of three years followed.
+The European conquerors prevailed and Cuba was annexed to the Spanish colonial empire.
+In 1519 the colonial rulers founded the city of Havana, laying the foundations for modern Cuba.

 The Spanish colony of Cuba

-Not just the Spanish were after Cuba.
-Other colonial powers, including the English, the Dutch and the French, were also active in the Caribbean.
-So it could happen, that the Spanish fleet was raided in 1628 by a Dutch ship and that the British undertook several attempts to gain control of Cuba during the 18th century, attaining a short-lived victory in 1762.
-These new rulers would own the island nation for shorter than a year, handing back control to the Spanish in trading it for Spanish Florida in 1763.
+The Spanish were not the only ones interested in Cuba.
+Other colonial powers, including the English, the Dutch and the French, were also active in the Caribbeans.
+In 1628, the Spanish fleet was raided in Havana by a Dutch ship and the British undertook several attempts to gain control of Cuba during the 18th century, attaining a short-lived victory in 1762.
+These new rulers controlled the island of Cuba for shorter than a year, before trading it for Florida in 1763.

 The road to independence

-In 19th century Cuba, there were multiple movements aspiring to a form of independence from the Spanish Crown.
-Among them, José Antonio Aponte, a carpenter of African origins, who propagated the end of slavery.
-Apart from this, organisations formed which modelled themselves after the independence fighter groups of the time in South America.
-However, it wasn’t until 1868 that a major war between Cuban rebels and the Spaniards broke out.
+In the 19th century, there were multiple movements in Cuba that sought a form of independence from the Spanish crown.
+One of them was led by José Antonio Aponte, a carpenter of African origins who fought for the abolition of slavery.
+Other organisations formed, inspired by the independence fighter of South America.
+However, it wasn’t until 1868 that a major war between Cuban rebels and the Spanish broke out.
 After ten years of intense fighting, the Spanish army prevailed.
-In 1879, there was a second uprising against the Spaniards, but this rebellion, too, was put down in a year’s time.
-Only in 1886, several years after these events, Cuban slavery was legally abolished.
+In 1879, a second uprising against the Spanish was suppressed within a year.
+Only in 1886, several years after these events, slavery was finally abolished in Cuba.

 Over the course of the following years, the political situation in Cuba remained unstable.
 Conflict between Spanish authority and the Cuban independence movement surged again in 1895.
-Soon, the Spaniards would send an army of over 200.000 soldiers to Cuba to violently quell the insurrection.
-During this war, hundreds of thousands of Cuban civilians were deported to concentration camps, as the Spaniards feared their collaboration with rebel forces.
-Over 170.000 Cubans died as a result of the harsh conditions in these camps.
+Soon, the Spanish sent an army of over 200,000 soldiers to Cuba to violently repress the insurrection.
+During this war, hundreds of thousands of Cuban civilians were deported to concentration camps, as the Spanish feared their collaboration with rebel forces.
+Over 170,000 Cubans died as a result of the harsh conditions in these camps.

 The Cuban revolution

-US troups left Cuba in 1902 with the new country gaining its independence.
-Still, the United States kept exercising a tremendous influence on Cuban politics and the economy.
-Political leaders who were not in favour of the Americans got deposed, and the Cuban economy became increasingly dependent on foreign investment.
-Nearing the end of the 1950’s, Cuba was governed with an iron fist by dictator Fulgencio Batista, who was supported by the Americans.
-The underground resistance against the government grew, and in 1959 Batista was deposed by the Cuban revolutionaries led by Fidel Castro.
+US troops left Cuba in 1902 and the new country finally gained its independence.
+Still, the United States kept exercising a tremendous influence on Cuban politics and economy.
+Political leaders who were not in favour of the Americans were deposed and the Cuban economy became increasingly dependent on foreign investments.
+Toward the end of the 1950s, Cuba was governed with an iron fist by dictator Fulgencio Batista, who was supported by the Americans.
+The underground resistance against the government grew and in 1959 Batista was deposed by the Cuban revolutionaries led by Fidel Castro.
 Castro and his party then founded a single-party system communist state.

 Communist Cuba

 Castro’s regime reorganised Cuba’s government apparatus, introducing a centrally led planned economy and complete state ownership of all agricultural production.
-Many previously American-owned Cuban possessions were confiscated, and ties with the Soviet Union were tightened.
+Many previously American-owned possessions on Cuba were confiscated and ties with the Soviet Union were tightened.
 This all led to the build-up of tensions between Cuba and the United States.
-Then, in 1961 Cuban exiles, who were trained and financially backed by the Americans, invaded Cuba from a bay on the country’s southern coast: the Bay of Pigs.
-This operation failed, souring the relations between the two countries even more.
+Then, in 1961, Cuban exiles trained and financially backed by the Americans invaded a bay on the south coast of Cuba: the Bay of Pigs.
+This operation failed and the relations between the two countries soured even more.
 In 1962, tensions reached a high point during the Cuba crisis.
 The Soviet Union had placed nuclear missiles in Cuba, causing great indignation in the United States.
-The US army, in response, installed a blockade encircling Cuba, whilst a Soviet Union fleet was underway to back the Cubans.
-Fortunately, this conflict fizzled out.
+The US army, in response, imposed a blockade encircling Cuba, whilst the Soviet Union’s fleet was on its way to support the Cubans.
+Fortunately, the conflict did not escalate.

 During the second half of the 20th century, Cuba was frequently plagued by economic instability.
-Western countries introduced a trade embargo, as a result of which Cuba had a hard time obtaining resources.
-Apart from this, Cuban militias inserted themselves in many international conflicts, which led to many countries considering Cuba a state sponsor of terrorism.
-Over the decades, the tight communist control on policy has been loosened somewhat, offering greater opportunity for private enterprise.
-Simultaneously, more and more tourists visited Cuba, raising government funds and benefiting local economies.
+Western countries had imposed trade embargoes that made it difficult for Cuba to obtain certain resources.
+In addition, Cuban militias were involved in many international conflicts, leading many countries to consider Cuba as a sponsor of terrorism.
+Over the decades, the strict communist policies were loosened, offering greater opportunities to private businesses.
+Simultaneously, more and more tourists visited Cuba, generating money and helping the local economy.

 Culture

 Iberian Spanish culture has heavily influenced Cuban society over the course of modern history.
 The vast majority of Cubans adhere to the Catholic Church, Cuban architecture is heavily inspired by historic Spanish architecture and Spanish is the official language of the country.
-As a result of the transatlantic slave trade, influences from different African peoples can also be found in today’s Cuba.
-Many Cuban dances and music genres originate from the Afro-Cuban community, with Cuban dances such as salsa and rumba being renouned the world over.
-Hardly any native Cuban Taíno traditions are left, however, as many of them could not survive European illnesses or Spanish warfare.
-Still, to date, there is a small minority of Cubans who claim to descend from the Taíno.
+As a result of the transatlantic slave trade, influences from different African peoples can also be found in modern Cuba.
+Many Cuban dances and music genres originate from Africa, with Cuban dances such as salsa and rumba being known all over the world.
+Hardly any traditions remain of the Taíno, the original inhabitants of Cuba, as many of them did not survive the European diseases and the wars against the Spanish.
+Today, there is still a small group of Cubans who claim to descend from the Taíno.

 Driving in Cuba

-Everyone who has been in Cuba at one point, will immediately have noticed that many cars from the 1950’s are still driving around.
-Due to the trade embargo imposed by the United States at the time, no modern cars could be exported to the island nation.
-Cubans, thus, had to make due with whatever was at hand.
-The classic cars spotted in Cuba nowadays have been frequently repaired over the years and often seem to be at the point of quite literally falling apart.
+Anyone who travels to Cuba immediately notices that the streets are still filled with cars from the 1950s.
+Due to the trade embargo imposed by the United States, no modern cars could be exported to the island nation.
+Therefore, Cubans had to make do with whatever was already on the island.
+The classic cars that still circulate in Cuba have been repaired multiple times over the years and often seem to be on the verge of falling apart.

 Climate

-The larger part of Cuba has a tropical savanna climate.
-In the Northwest and the East of the main island, however, the country has a tropical rainforest climate.
-Certain coastal areas, furthermore, have a monsoon climate.
-The rain season starts in May and lasts until November.
-The season from November until April is usually dryer.
-Still, a great regional disparity in precipitation patterns exists.
+The vast majority of Cuba has a tropical savannah climate.
+In the northwest and the east of the main island, however, the country has a tropical rainforest climate.
+Certain coastal areas have a monsoon climate.
+The rainy season starts in May and lasts until November.
+The period between November and April is usually dryer.
+Still, precipitation patterns are characterised by a considerable regional variation.

 Tourism